IO-Design-Team/hive_ce/hive/README.md

 - TypeAdapters for the specified AdapterSpecs
 - TypeAdapters for all explicitly defined HiveTypes
-- A `lib/hive/hive_adapters.g.dart` file containing all adapters generated from the `GenerateAdapters` annotation
+- A `hive_adapters.g.dart` file containing all adapters generated from the `GenerateAdapters` annotation
-- A `lib/hive/hive_registrar.g.dart` file containing an extension method to register all generated adapters
+- A `hive_adapters.g.yaml` file
-- A `lib/hive/hive_schema.yaml` file
+- A `hive_registrar.g.dart` file containing an extension method to register all generated adapters

 All of the generated files should be checked into version control.
 These files are explained in more detail below.